GRSIM LEON MP Simulator

 Introduction

 GRSIM is a simulation framework for SOC devices based on the AMBA AHB bus.
 The simulator consists of a AHB bus model with underlying event-driven simulation engine.
 C-models of IP cores are attached to the AHB model, and linked into a final simulator.
-The GRSIM simulator includes pre-compiled simulation models of the IP cores in the GRLIB IP library, including the LEON3 processor.
+The GRSIM simulator includes pre-compiled simulation models of the IP cores in the GRLIB IP library, including the LEON3 and LEON4 processors.
 Models of LEON2 and its on-chip peripherals are also available for simulation of legacy systems.
 The GRSIM library is re-entrant and thread-safe, and allows simulation of any number of buses and IP cores.
-It is therefore particularly suitable for simulating multi-processor LEON3 systems.
+It is therefore particularly suitable for simulating multi-processor LEON3 and LEON4 systems.

-- Simulation models for GRLIB IP cores
+• Simulation models for GRLIB IP cores

-- Standalone operation and remote connection to GNU debugger (gdb)
+• Standalone operation and remote connection to GNU debugger (gdb)

-- 64-bit time for unlimited simulation periods
+• 64-bit time for unlimited simulation periods

-- Unlimited number of user-defined IP models
+• Unlimited number of user-defined IP models of AHB slaves and APB slaves

-- Instruction trace buffer
+• Instruction trace buffer

-- Stack backtrace with symbolic information
+• Stack backtrace with symbolic information

-- Re-entrant and thread-safe library
+• Re-entrant and thread-safe library

 Usage

 GRSIM can be run in stand-alone mode, or connected through a network socket to the GNU gdb debugger.
 In stand-alone mode, a variety of debugging commands are available to allow manipulation of memory contents and registers, breakpoint/watchpoint insertion and performance measurement.
 Connected to gdb, GRSIM acts as a remote target and supports all gdb debug requests.
-The communication between gdb and TSIM is performed using the gdb extended-remote protocol.
+The communication between gdb and GRSIM is performed using the gdb extended-remote protocol.
 Any third-party debugger supporting this protocol can be used.

 Timing

-LEON2/3 emulation
+LEON2/3/4 emulation

 Custom IP core emulation